X

 There’s no oomph behind their hits, and they are struggling to hit the ball with authority.
 Walter also has a 3-degree average launch angle against and a 61.1% ground-ball rate with the pitch.
 It might be tough for him to sustain those numbers over a longer period, but these are great numbers to see under the hood.
 I don’t expect the 5.6% line drive rate or the .222 BABIP against this pitch to hold, but it’s his best offering nonetheless.

 Walter’s sweeper has been less effective, with batters hitting .269 with a .538 SLG and .371 wOBA off the pitch.
 He also only has a 26% whiff rate, inadequate for a sweeper.
-Walter also has a 58.8% ground-ball rate and an 81.1 mph average exit velocity against with his sweeper, meaning lots of weak ground-balls when batters make contact.
+Walter also has a 58.8% ground-ball rate and an 81.1 mph average exit velocity against his sweeper, meaning lots of weak ground-balls when batters make contact.
 Walter doesn’t really have the stuff to maintain his 24.6% strikeout rate, but maybe he could be around 20-21%.

 Walter’s strikeout stuff may be questionable, but one thing he does really well is limit walks.
 Walter has a microscopic 1.6% BB rate this season, having issued just two walks total in five starts.
-That is probably unsustainable too, but Walter has displayed excellent command throughout his minor league tenure, and his command was probably his best attribute as a prospect.
-Between his soft contact prowess and ability to limit walks, Walter could be a WHIP helper, which are tough to find on waivers this late into the season.
+That is probably unsustainable, too, but Walter has displayed excellent command throughout his minor league tenure, and his command was probably his best attribute as a prospect.
+Between his soft contact prowess and ability to limit walks, Walter could be a WHIP helper, which is tough to find on waivers this late into the season.

 Verdict:

 Walter is certainly pitching over his head to a degree, but there might be some value here after all.
-He has a deep repertoire of pitches, and while none stands out as a dominant pitch all seem serviceable enough for him to get by.
+He has a deep repertoire of pitches, and while none stand out as a dominant pitch, all seem serviceable enough for him to get by.
 Expect a reduction in strikeouts as his secondary stuff isn’t generating the whiff numbers to support a 24.6% K rate.
 He has exceptional control and should do a good job limiting baserunners on the mound.

-I’m not ready to trust him every time; the stuff isn’t that good and the recent seven-run blow up gives me some trepidation.
-Still, he is firmly stream-able and worth an add in deeper leagues where available.
+I’m not ready to trust him every time; the stuff isn’t that good, and the recent seven-run blow-up gives me some trepidation.
+Still, he is firmly streamable and worth an add in deeper leagues where available.
 He pitches for a winning club and could be a good source of WHIP and maybe ERA as well.
 Walter could maybe lose his rotation spot when Spencer Arrighetti returns (whenever that is), though right now it’s probably Lance McCullers Jr. who’d be kicked to the bullpen.

 More Fantasy Baseball Advice